Postdoctoral Research Scientist (Bioinformatics)

 The ideal candidate:

-Salary on appointment will be within the range £32,255 to £39,345 per annum depending on qualifications and experience.
-This is a fulltime post for a period of 3 years in the first instance.
+Salary on appointment will be within the range £33,050 to £40,750 per annum depending on qualifications and experience.
+This is a full-time post for a contract of 36 months.

 As a Disability Confident employer, we guarantee to offer an interview to all disabled applicants who meet the essential criteria for this vacancy.